wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-nodejs-running-cassandra.md

 ## Test the Single Region Cluster
 Use the following steps to test the cluster:

 1. Using the Powershell command Get-AzureInternalLoadbalancer commandlet, obtain the IP address of the internal load balancer (e.g.  10.1.2.101).
-The syntax of the command is shown below: Get-AzureLoadbalancer –ServiceName "hk-c-svc-west-us” [displays the details of the internal load balancer along with its IP address]
+The syntax of the command is shown below: Get-AzureLoadbalancer -ServiceName "hk-c-svc-west-us” [displays the details of the internal load balancer along with its IP address]
 2. Log into the web farm VM (e.g. hk-w1-west-us) using Putty or ssh
 3. Execute $CASS_HOME/bin/cqlsh 10.1.2.101 9160
 4. Use the following CQL commands to verify if the cluster is working: